Leon, Iowa: Chamber of Commerce

-The community of Leon offers small town living in a safe environment with progressive schools and healthcare, active community members, and outdoor recreation with a focus on economic improvement and strong leadership.

 Chamber history

 On January 15, 1888, a meeting of the business men of Leon was held at the Courthouse at which steps were taken towards organizing a business men's association.
 At this meeting a committee was appointed for the purpose of drawing up a plan of organization.
 At a second meeting, the committee recommended that an association be formed at once under the name of the Leon Board of Trade.
 The shares of stock were fixed at $5 each, and each member of the board was required to take not less than one share of the stock.
 The constitution and by-laws were at once circulated for signatures, and within 15 minutes thirty of the business men of the town had signified their intention of becoming members of the board.
 The Board of Trade existed successfully and helpfully for a number of years.

 The Leon Commercial Club was established on April 26, 1907.
 The object of the club was to promote the civic and industrial interests of the city and to place Leon on equal footing with similarly sized cities in the State.
 The officers were: